smilejh/KITE-Sample-Tests/KITE-Jitsi-Test/js/TUTO-eng.md

         stepInfo.numberOfParticipant = parseInt(stepInfo.numberOfParticipant) + 1; // To add the first video
     }

-Then we will wait for all the videos.
-So, we are going to use `TestUtils.waitVideos()` from kite-common.
+Then we'll wait for all the videos.
+So, we're going to use `TestUtils.waitVideos()` from kite-common.

     async videoCheck(stepInfo, index) {
         let checked; // Result of the verification